Vuia 1: Flights

 After the aircraft was finished in December 1905, Vuia first tested it on the ground, going with 40 km/h without using the full power of the engine.
 In February 1906, Vuia made the first test of the aircraft without the wings on a road at Montesson.
 The test was watched by Georges Besançon, duke and viscount Decazes, Gustave Hermite, Albert de Masfrand, journalists and photographers.
 The news of his aircraft was published the next day in France and Britain.

-On 6 March, it was decided the mount the wings.
+On 6 March, it was decided to mount the wings.
 On 18 March 1906, at 3.05 p.m., while in the presence of Hockenjos, Tiefenbacher, Watelet and mechanic Lallemand, the Vuia 1 lifted off the ground and flew at a height of about 1 m for about 12 m before the engine stopped.
 The aircraft, moved by the wind, hit a tree while coming down, damaging its wing and propeller.

 On 6 May, Vuia flew again, however this flight was interrupted when a wing mount detached and damaged the canvas.
 The wing was quickly fixed with a white patch being added over the damaged part.
 Following this flight, Vuia would start looking for a new place to carry out his tests, obtaining the approval to use the military field at Issy-les-Moulineaux only on Sundays.

 The first flight on the new field took place on 24 June, during which several short hops were achieved.
 On 1 July several more, longer hops, were achieved.
 Following this attempt, Vuia brought new modifications to his machine, which would be named Vuia 1-bis.